Janna Build Guide by Jovy

 This is the trinket you start games with.
 It'll be your only source of wards until you get Eye of Frost reward, which is your #1 priority.
 Alternate using this trinket with your ADC so there's never no vision bot lane.

-These or Boots of Mobility are both alternatives to Ionian's that mesh really well with Janna as she already has a lot of movement speed.
-Swifties will increase the damage your autos and W do due to your passive.
+These mesh really well with Janna as she already has a lot of movement speed.
+Swifties will increase the damage your autos and W do due to your passive indefinitely whereas Mobis are weaker in that regard because they lose their movement speed boost during fights.
+However, Mobis makes you much faster in genereal, which makes warding and roaming easier and more efficient.

 Redemption is an invaluable support item.
 It's an AoE heal, whose only drawback is that it takes 2 seconds to charge up.
 You can use it during a fight as you'll be able to heal your entire team if it's placed appropriately, you can use it after a fight in case you are going to push objectives such as Dragon or Nashors and you can even use it after you've died, and aid your team from the afterlife; so to speak.
 It's got very long range so you can also use it to save an ally who might be low and retreated or dueling someone.